raspberrypilearning/generic-python-iterating-dictionaries/en/step_1.md

 	}
 ```

-You can iterat over it with a `for` loop like this:
+You can iterate over it with a `for` loop like this:

 ```python
 for member in band: